sunragav/suitepad-weview/README.md

 # suitepad-weview

 ## Note: This app defines a custom permission which the other apps uses.
 So it should be installed first.
-Otherwise the other apps cannot find the permission that they use.
+Otherwise the other apps ([ProxyServer](https://github.com/sunragav/suitepad-proxyserver) and the [FileProvider](https://github.com/sunragav/suitepad-localcache)) cannot find the permission that they use.

 This is a simple application that has only a webview.